cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 ```

+    True

 ```python
 'hi' == 'hi'
 ```

+    True

 ```python
 2 == '2'
 ```

+    False

-Just as in R, the exclamation point is used to indicate 'not'
+Just as in R, the exclamation point is used to indicate 'not'.

 ```python
 2 != 3
 ```

+    True

-We can use relational operators with variables as well
+We can use relational operators with variables as well.

 ```python